Hayley Orrantia

 Sarah Hayley Orrantia (born February 21, 1994) is an American actress, singer, and songwriter.
 She is best known for portraying Erica Goldberg on the ABC comedy series The Goldbergs (2013–2023).
 She had previously been a member of Lakoda Rayne, a girl group assembled by Paula Abdul during the first season of The X Factor.
 She released her debut single "Love Sick" in 2015 and her debut EP The Way Out in 2019.

 Early life

 Sarah Hayley Orrantia was born in Tarrant County, Texas, on February 21, 1994.
 She grew up in nearby Grand Prairie and Highland Village.
-She is of Mexican descent as well as English, French and Irish.
-Her surname means "mountain pass" and comes from her paternal great-grandparents, who were from Chihuahua.
+She is of Spaniard descent as well as English, French and Irish.
+Her surname 'Orrantia' means "mountain pass" in Basque (it is historically rooted in the Basque Country, specifically Biscay, in northern Spain) and comes from her paternal great-grandparents, who were from Chihuahua.
 She attended public school from elementary to middle school in Highland Village, then attended Marcus High School in nearby Flower Mound until her junior year, when she decided to start home-schooling to pursue training as a musician and actress.
 She has said that she got her first acting experience when she joined her high school's musical theater program.